ShivamXD6/Optimize-Windows/README.md

 - 🌐 Edge Webview (Some Apps Requires)
 - ♻️ Hi-Bit Uninstaller (Free and good for fully uninstalling any app)
 - 📂 Microsoft Store (To uninstall/install it again)
+- 🌐 Various Browsers like Edge, Chrome, Firefox, Brave and Zen (Normal + Portable)
+- 💽 Memory Reduct (Like sysinternals but Lightweight)

 #### 🛠️ **System Management**
 - 💤 Toggle Hibernation, Fast Startup